rramnauth2220/cpsc-531-supercollider/README.md

 	}; // test case // ~getProgression.value(~rules, 4, 1);
 ```

-This produces a machine that generates progressions, in which each scale degree states are not equally likely to be arrived at:
+This produces a machine that generates progressions, in which each scale degree states are not equally likely to be arrived at.
+In other words, certain progressions may highlighted and their corresponding conenctions preferred.

 ![Chord Progression Example Mealy Machine](images/chord-progression.png)